NikitaMadavi/TCL_WORKSHOP/README.md

 # TCL_WORKSHOP
-TCL Workshop: From Introduction to Advanced Scripting Techniques in Design and Synthesis

-Author: Nikita Suresh Madavi

-Acknowledgements: TCL Workshop by Mr. Kunal Ghosh , VLSI System Design

-Tcl is a high-level, general-purpose, interpreted, dynamic programming language.
-It was designed with the goal of being very simple but powerful.
-Tcl casts everything into the mold of a command, even programming constructs like variable assignment and procedure definition.

-WORKSHOP AGENDA
-DAY 1: Introduction to TCL and VSDSYNTH Toolbox Usage
-    1. Basic Introduction and Tasks
-DAY 2: Variable Creation and Processing Constraints from CSV
-    1. CSV to format[1] and SDC - Variable Creation
-    2. CSV to format[1] and SDC - Processing constraints, CSV DAY 3: Processing Clock and Input Constraints
-    1. Processing clock constraints
-    2. Processing input constraints
-DAY 4: Complete Scripting and Yosys Synthesis Introduction
-    1. Full script for donwload and conclusion
-    2. Introduction to Yosys synthesis tool usage
-    3. Hierarchy check and error handling script creation for Yosys DAY 5: Advanced Scripting Techniques and Quality of Results Generation
-    1. Sysnthesis main file scripting and output file editing
-    2. World of 'Procs'
-    3. Interpret clock generation constraints
-    4. Interpret IO delays and transition constraints
-    5. Process bussed ports and configuration file creation for Opentimer
-    6. Quality of results (QoR) generation algorithm
+**TCL Workshop: From Introduction to Advanced Scripting Techniques in Design and Synthesis**

+## Author

+**Nikita Suresh Madavi**

+## Acknowledgements

+Special thanks to **Mr. Kunal Ghosh** and **VLSI System Design (VSD)** for conducting the TCL Workshop and providing valuable insights and materials.

+---

+## Overview

+Tcl (Tool Command Language) is a high-level, general-purpose, interpreted scripting language designed to be simple yet powerful.
+In Tcl, every operation is treated as a command—including core programming constructs such as variable assignment and procedure definitions.

+This repository provides a structured progression from introductory concepts to advanced scripting techniques using Tcl, specifically in the context of digital design and synthesis workflows.
+The content is derived from a hands-on workshop focused on scripting for synthesis flows using the VSDSYNTH toolbox and tools like Yosys and OpenTimer.

+---

+## Workshop Agenda

+### **Day 1: Introduction to TCL and VSDSYNTH Toolbox Usage**
+- Basic Introduction to Tcl
+- Initial Setup and Simple Tasks

+### **Day 2: Variable Creation and Processing Constraints from CSV**
+- Generate formatted variables and SDC constraints from CSV files
+- Read and process design constraints using CSV input

+### **Day 3: Processing Clock and Input Constraints**
+- Parse and handle clock constraint files
+- Implement input timing constraint processing

+### **Day 4: Complete Scripting and Yosys Synthesis Introduction**
+- Create and execute a full Tcl script for constraint download
+- Introduction to Yosys synthesis tool
+- Script for hierarchy checks and error handling in Yosys

+### **Day 5: Advanced Scripting Techniques and Quality of Results (QoR) Generation**
+- Scripting the main synthesis flow and editing output files
+- Advanced Tcl procedures (`procs`)
+- Clock generation constraint interpretation
+- Interpretation of IO delays and transition constraints
+- Handling bussed ports and creating configuration files for OpenTimer
+- Development of a QoR generation algorithm

+---

+## Getting Started

+To make use of this repository, ensure you have the following:

+- Tcl installed on your system
+- Yosys synthesis tool
+- Access to the VSDSYNTH toolbox
+- Familiarity with digital design and synthesis concepts

+---

+## License

+This workshop content is intended for educational purposes.
+Please cite the original author and acknowledge the VSD initiative if using or modifying the content.

+---